AndrewH2O/MarbleSolitaire/ReadMe.md

 ### Requires x64 Platform target

-The project MarbleSolitaire needs to target x64 architecture as it needs upward of 8gb ram to fully enumerate all boards
+The project MarbleSolitaire needs to target x64 architecture as it needs 8gb ram to fully enumerate all boards

-This can be set by right clicking on the project and choosing the x64 platform target from the Build tab.
+The platform target can be set by right clicking on the project and choosing the x64 platform target from the Build tab.
 Additionally Tests require that x64 is set - this can be done under the Test menu - test settings - default processor architecture select x64 otherwise the tests will fail due to out of memory issues.